Description

 Behavior and Temperament

-Eagles are solitary and territorial birds, often seen soaring high in the sky or perched in tall trees.
+Bald Eagles are solitary and territorial birds, often seen soaring high in the sky or perched in tall trees.
 They are diurnal, meaning they are active during the day, and spend much of their time hunting or patrolling their territory.
-While eagles can form bonds with their handlers, they are not domesticated and retain their wild instincts.
+While they can form bonds with their handlers, they are not domesticated and retain their wild instincts.

-Care Requirements for Eagles
+Care Requirements for Bald Eagles

 1. Housing

-- Eagles require a large, secure aviary that allows them to fly and exercise.
+- They require a large, secure aviary that allows them to fly and exercise.
 The enclosure should be at least 30 feet long, 20 feet wide, and 15 feet tall, with perches and shaded areas.

 - The aviary must be escape-proof and protected from extreme weather conditions.